KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

   *Warning: If you compiled with the `-e` flag, don't delete the folder you compiled from, it's needed.
 Or, build without the `-e` flag.*

+  *Warning: Compilation can take a long time, somewhere between 30-60 minutes.*

 5. Wait for the package to build from source.
 (You can find ready-made WHL packages for your configuration)